<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 Residence permit to buy a property in Spain

 When it comes to buying a house, many people are as scared by the prospect of the legal and financial paperwork as they are about the logistical implications of the move itself.
-If you add into the mix that you are a foreigner who wants to buy a property in Spain it can seem extremely daunting, but it is worth investigating the different ways that you make this happen.
+If you add into the mix that you are a foreigner who may need a residence permit to buy property in Spain, it can seem at first extremely daunting, but it is worth investigating the different ways that you can make this happen.

-For example, there is a relatively new law, named ‘Ley de Apoyo a los Emprendedores y su Internacionalización’ which was introduced in Spain in 2013 in order to attract and support the internalisation of investors and entrepreneurs.
-This means that, like Charlie Bucket and his golden ticket for Willy Wonka´s Chocolate Factory, there is indeed a golden ticket – or golden visa - that is available to foreigners from outside the EU who invest in Spanish real estate.
-So, to put it simply, under this law you can actually kill two birds with one stone and obtain a residence permit when you buy property in Spain.
+For example, until 2024 there was a law named ‘Ley de Apoyo a los Emprendedores y su Internacionalización’ which was introduced in Spain in 2013 in order to attract and support the internalisation of investors and entrepreneurs.
+Like Charlie Bucket and his golden ticket for Willy Wonka´s Chocolate Factory, there was indeed a golden ticket – or golden visa - that was available to foreigners from outside the EU who invested in Spanish real estate.

 Thanks to the wonders of the internet, you can do a lot of online research into the property market in advance and when you find suitable properties you can visit Spain on a tourist visa to check out your shortlist of places and start negotiations to formalise the deal on your chosen place.
 You can even arrange to buy a property in Spain via power of attorney using a lawyer/notary if you are not in a position to visit in person.

-As a final recommendation, I would strongly recommend that you seek out professional advice from a lawyer and/or Spanish notary to assist you throughout this whole process, from buying a property in Spain to making the application for the residence permit.
-You will be pleased to hear that there are numerous bilingual lawyers and notaries who specialise in this process, who are able to communicate with you in English, thus reducing the language barrier and worries about things being lost in translation.
+As a final recommendation, I would strongly recommend that you seek out professional advice from a lawyer and/or Spanish notary to assist you throughout this whole process, from buying a property in Spain to making the application for a residence permit.
+If you do not yet speak Spanish, you will be pleased to hear that there are numerous bilingual lawyers and notaries who specialise in this process, who are able to communicate with you in English, thus reducing the language barrier and worries about things being lost in translation.

 Download Free Guide: Advice for Finding a Home in Spain